dermotte/itec-webpage-mlux/courses/topics-cg-ss22.md

 | 02 | 2D PRNG | [#40](https://docs.google.com/presentation/d/1Kx3LsOAwJElVhcPT5JlRoiiYiOkNe7sMdQeFdLGCWag/edit?usp=sharing) | April 6, 2022 |
 | 03 | Perlin Noise Shader | [#45](https://docs.google.com/presentation/d/1NMXKDFgB8Obgl251MHgSGNbQ_lQ1BC3J9EYqejH2E2s/edit?usp=sharing) | April 20, 2022 |
 | 04 | 3D Maze | [#55](https://docs.google.com/presentation/d/1y-C51GIyKOYfdTDU2dFj1FqqWb2fRZm2vE3WflkWhRM/edit?usp=sharing) | May 11, 2022 |

+## Final Project

+Present your final project on June 30, 2022.
+We've reserved the Game Lab, but you can join us online too.
+For the presentation (max duration 5 minutes):

+1. show your result,
+2. outline your work (contribution), and
+3. discuss the lessons learned and obstacles encountered.

+For the submission of your final project:

+1. Your work as source code or a link to Github, Bitbucket, etc.
+2. Your result as rendering (images, movie)
+3. Your slides from the presentation
+4. A PDF or TXT including your name and student number and eventual relevant links (Github, YouTube, etc.)

+## Exam

+The exam will take place on June 30, at the beginning of the lecture.
+It will be a Moodle quiz for those joining online and a written paper exam for those in the game lab.
+A list of possible [Exam Questions](https://docs.google.com/document/d/1PNGdTs1q9d2VlXX6aV0t806EMxatkvFPCpGf9ylwJpQ/edit?usp=sharing) is available.

 ## Links